gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/install.md

 ## Testing

 To test if OpenOCD is able to connect to a specific board, you generally need to select the interface and the processor.
 As a shortcut, for some well known boards, there are ready made configuration files to set both the interface and the processor.
-For example, on OS X, to test a connection via ST/LINK v2 to the STM32F4DISCOERY board, you can use the sample below:
+For example, on macOS, to test a connection via ST/LINK v2 to the STM32F4DISCOERY board, you can use the sample below:

 	$ /Applications/GNU\ ARM\ Eclipse/OpenOCD/0.8.0-201501181257/bin/openocd \
 	 -f board/stm32f4discovery.cfg
-	GNU ARM Eclipse 64-bit Open On-Chip Debugger 0.8.0-00036-gb7535dd (2015-01-18-12:57)
+	GNU ARM Eclipse 64-bits Open On-Chip Debugger 0.8.0-00036-gb7535dd (2015-01-18-12:57)
 	Licensed under GNU GPL v2
 	For bug reports, read